Multipacking and broadcast domination on cactus graph and its impact on hyperbolic graph: Introduction

 Theorem \ref{thm:3k4k} directly establishes the following corollary.

 \begin{restatable}{corollary}{gammabDIFFGmpG} The difference $ \gamma_{b}(G) - \MP(G) $ can be arbitrarily large for cactus graphs (and for AT-free graphs). \end{restatable}

-We also make a connection with the \emph{fractional} versions of the two concepts dominating broadcast and multipacking, as introduced in~\cite{BD}.
+We also make a connection with the \emph{fractional} versions of the two concepts dominating broadcast and multipacking, as introduced in~\cite{brewster2013broadcast}.

-We mentioned earlier that, for general connected graphs, the range of the expression $\lim_{\MP(G)\to \infty}\sup\{\gamma_{b}(G)/\MP(G)\}$ is $[4/3,2]$.
+As mentioned earlier, for general connected graphs, the range of the expression $\lim_{\MP(G)\to \infty}$ $\sup\{\gamma_{b}(G)/\MP(G)\}$ is $[4/3,2]$.
 It might be very difficult to find the exact value of this expression.
-For trees the value is $1$ since $\gamma_b(G)=\MP(G)$ holds for trees, and more generally for strongly chordal graphs\footnote{A graph is \textit{strongly chordal} if it is chordal and every cycle of even length ($\geq 6$) has an odd chord i.e., an edge that connects two vertices that are an odd distance ($>1$) apart from each other in the cycle.}~\cite{BMY}.
+For trees the value is $1$ since $\gamma_b(G)=\MP(G)$ holds for trees, and more generally for strongly chordal graphs\footnote{A graph is \textit{strongly chordal} if it is chordal and every cycle of even length ($\geq 6$) has an odd chord i.e., an edge that connects two vertices that are an odd distance ($>1$) apart from each other in the cycle.}~\cite{brewster2019broadcast}.
 We tried to find a more general graph class that has the range of the expression $\lim_{\MP(G)\to \infty}\sup\{\gamma_{b}(G)/\MP(G)\}$ tighter than the existing bound $[4/3,2]$.
 We found that the cactus graph has a tighter bound $[4/3,3/2]$ for the expression.
-The cactus graph indicates that the bound for the general graph can be improved further.
+This indicates that the bound for the general graph can be improved further.
+Theorem \ref{thm:multipacking_broadcast_relation} and Theorem \ref{thm:3k4k} yield the following: